digitnet/m4jpeg/README.md

 1- The StartGUI files (.m, .fig) are the starting ones.
 StartGUI.m represents the main GUI that calls all other GUIs and required functions.

-2- The pre-compiled MEX files ( .dll ) perform the lossless compression steps and the entropy coding and decoding.
+2- The pre-compiled MEX files ( .dll ) perform the lossless compression steps including the entropy coding and decoding.
 The included .dll files are old Matlab-compiled according to the 32-bit system.
 But, the zip file of jpeg_toolbox contains new Matlab-compiled files according to 32-bit and 64-bit systems [2].